Flowers are often used to express our feelings and emotions.

 Bamboo

-Though technically not a flower, bamboo is an iconic symbol of growth, long life, and resilience.
-Just like one cutting can generate a full tree, bamboo’s long stalks signify the long life and perpetual strength of the growth process itself.
+Though technically not a flower, bamboo is an iconic symbol of growth, eternal life, and resilience.
+Just like one cutting can generate a full tree, bamboo’s long stalks signify the eternal life and perpetual strength of the growth process itself.

 When we give a gift of bamboo, either as living plants or even artwork, we appreciate not only its beauty but also the long-term nature that it stands for and celebrates.